tybug/testudoplus/README.md

 ## Credits

-This is an up to date fork of the original [terp course helper](https://github.com/DickyT/Terp-Course-Helper), which was left unmaintained as of 2020.
+This is an up to date fork of the original [terp course helper](https://github.com/DickyT/Terp-Course-Helper), which has been unmaintained since 2020.